CancerGenome/Bioinformatics_Pipeline/VarScan_SomaticSNVCalling/README.md

 - Clean up everythings
 > rm TEST.sortid.bam; rm TEST.sam.gz; rm TEST.unsort.bam;

+- If you want to generate all above steps in one command line, use
+> perl S1.bwa.pl BAM_LIST

+Where BAM_LIST includes your FULL PATH BAM FILE, one line for each BAM.

 ## Step 2: S2.Varscan.sh
 - Call Somatic Variants with your processed Normal and Tumor BAM files;
 > VarScan_Somatic_MIPS Normal.bam Tumor.bam Tumor.bam